ARTHROSCOPY FOR TMJ DYSFUNCTION

 |Perforated Articular Disc(end stage disease)||Severe Synovitis|

-During arthroscopy, the surgeon can insert surgical instruments through the arthroscope for surgery on the joint or another portal, preventing the need for open joint surgery.
+During arthroscopy, the surgeon can insert instruments and operate through multiple small entry points, preventing the need for open joint surgery.

 During arthroscopic surgery, the surgeon may:

 - Reposition the disc and tighten the joint to limit movement

 Arthroscopic Anatomy and Surgery

 Procedures are done under general anaesthesia and usually take 30 minutes or longer depending upon the type of procedure.

 This procedure is used to diagnose a TMJ disorder (diagnostic arthroscopy).